 MGA2_18-09smc.jpg

-Parental plants grown in a greenhouse (a "common garden") at low elevation show a continuous range of heights (above, bottom graph).
-Cuttings from the same plants (which therefore have the same genotypes) grown at middle and high elevations show a range of heights that are not predictable from the growth pattern at low elevation.
-For example, genotype #4 does best at medium elevation; genotypes ##1 & 6 do well at high elevation but not medium elevations.
+Parental plants grown from seed in a single greenhouse (a "common garden") at low elevation show a continuous range of heights (above, bottom graph).
+Cuttings from the same plants (which therefore have the same genotypes) grown at middle and high elevations show a range of heights: these heights are not predictable from the growth pattern at low elevation.
+For example, genotype #4 does best at medium elevation; genotype #1 does well at low and high elevation but not medium elevations.

-A related species shows a cline (continuous gradient) of variation in height, depending on the altitude at which it grows.
-The experiments together indicate that height is a non-linear function of both genotype and environment.
+Achilea shows a geographic cline (continuous gradient) of variation in height, depending on the altitude at which it grows.
+The experiments taken together indicate that height is a non-linear function of both genotype and environment.

 Achillea_cline2.jpg